Najeeb1/Google_Capston_Project/README.md

 ## Analayze and Share
 I started with the analysis of a single month's data.
 This is useful as it is easy to work with, takes less time to get a quick pick, and builds some understanding of the data.
 Additionally, the dataset size is small and is manageable by using Google Sheet or Excel both of which have handy features such as pivots and filters.
-Let us take a look at one the useful insights we can get from month of January 2023.
+Let us take a look at the average ride duration for each user type for each day of the week from January 2023.

+The X-axis shows the type of users and the Y-axis shows the time minutes.
 ![Average ride duration for each user type every weekday](https://github.com/Najeeb1/Google_Capston_Project/blob/main/images/chart1.png)

+We know that casual users ride duration is longer.
+However when it comes to the total number of rides, it is completely the opposite.